-The publication of the reach reports and the development of recommendations in the annual report are just the start of a much longer process (Figure 14).
-There will be no change to current river operations in the Goulburn River for some years to come, if at all.
+The publication of the reach reports and the development of recommendations are just the start of a much longer process (Figure 13).
+There will be no change to the current regulated flow limit in the Goulburn for some years to come, if at all.